-Within the Trust Hub in the Twilio Console, create your Twilio Business Profile.
-This step validates your business identity, and you will only need to do this once.
+Navigate to the Twilio Console → Messaging → Regulatory Compliance → Onboarding page.
+The first step is to create your Twilio Business Profile.
+This step validates your business identity.
+You will only need to do this once.

-- Under Business Address: the Business Address and other metadata.
+- Business Address: the Business Address and other metadata.

 While registering your business information, you will also provide:

-- Under Authorized Representatives: information about Authorized Representative(s) associated with your Business Profile.
+- Authorized Representatives: information about Authorized Representative(s) associated with your Business Profile.

-- Under Notification Settings: an email address for notifications about the status of your Business Profile.
+- Notification Settings: an email address for notifications about the status of your Business Profile.